eeshazro/wishlist/docs/starter basic/04-collaboration-service-basic.md

 **Features:**
 - Returns all wishlists the current user has access to
-- Includes role information for each wishlist (always 'view_only')
+- Includes role information for each wishlist (always 'view_only' in basic version)
 - Used by API gateway to determine user permissions

 ### List Collaborators (Owner Only)